Fantasy Points Calculator

 How fantasy points Calculator works?

-This code is for a Fantasy Points Calculator, which calculates the total fantasy points for a player based on their performance in a football game.
+This Fantasy Points Calculator tool is used to calculates the total fantasy points for a player based on their performance in a football game.

 The calculator takes input from the user in the form of player name, position, and various statistical categories such as passing yards, passing touchdowns, interceptions thrown, rushing yards, rushing touchdowns, receptions, receiving yards, receiving touchdowns, fumbles, and fumbles lost.